-11. \$ Shou Ild existing EU company legal forms be reviewed?
-(Single choice) Yes , in particular concerning:(multiple choice) Simplification and rationalisation of existing procedures.
-Increased uniformity through reduction of cross-references to national legislation.
-Reduction of minimum capital required.
-Deletion of cross-border element requirement.
-Possibility to have the registered office and the headquarters in two Member States.
-Explicit solution to the issue of shelf companies.
-Other: Please specify. (max 500 characters) Other.
-Thease specify. (max 500 characters) Ш No. No d opinion.
-FEE Con nment uploaded through the online questionnaire: The difficulties in moving a company from one member state to another remains.
+11. Should existing EU company legal forms be reviewed?
+(Single choice)

+- Yes, in particular concerning: (multiple choice) - Simplification and rationalisation of existing procedures. - Increased uniformity through reduction of cross-references to national legislation. - $\boxtimes$ Reduction of minimum capital required. - Deletion of cross-border element requirement. - Possibility to have the registered office and the headquarters in two Member States. - $\boxtimes$ Explicit solution to the issue of shelf companies. - Other: Please specify. (max 500 characters)

+No.

+FEE Comment uploaded through the online guestionnaire:

+The difficulties in moving a company from one member state to another remains.
 Solutions should be found to simplify this issue.
 Simplification initiatives for moving a company from one member state to another should be proportionate to the size and complexity of the company in question.
+This will facilitate more cost-effective cross-border activity, also among small and medium sized companies.

+12. Could optional models such as the EMCA -or similar projects- be a suitable alternative to traditional harmonisation?
+(Single choice)

+- Yes.
+Please explain (max 500 characters)

+- No. Please explain (max 500 characters)

+- No opinion.

-This will facilitate more cost-effective cross-border activity, also among small and medium sized companies. d optional models such as the EMCA -or similar projects- be a suitable ve to traditional harmonisation?
-(Single choice) No. .
-Please explain (max 500 characters) Please explain (max 500 characters) opinion.
-FEE Con nment uploaded through the online questionnaire: The EMCA model is an interesting initiative that could work as a best practice example incorporated in soft law without including references to it in European legislation.
+The EMCA model is an interesting initiative that could work as a best practice example incorporated in soft law without including references to it in European legislation.